CALL FOR CONCEPTS FOR CREATIVE SUSTAINABLE VENTURES LAB

 Accelerating Sustainability in the Creative Economy and Creative Industries

 Sustainable Innovation 2023 will provide a platform to discuss how sustainability does and will impact on business models, products, services, technologies, innovation within the Creative Economy and Creative Industries.
 Sustainable Innovation 2023 will include invited and refereed papers from academics, consultants, entrepreneurs, technology providers, designers, and innovation and sustainability directors.
+Creative Sustainable Ventures Lab will be showcased where start-ups will be invited to pitch new concepts.
 The international conference will create a unique space for learning, networking, and thinking.
 Delegates will come globally from large companies, SMEs, and start-ups, as well as academia, government, and non-governmental organisations.
 Sustainable Innovation 2023 is supported by a high level, expert Advisory Board and is the 24th in a series of international conferences related to innovation and sustainability that have been organised since mid-nineties.

 Creative Economy and Creative Industries